tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 ### Simulated Annealing

-- Combining an optimal move with a random walk to allow for more exploration
+Combining an optimal move with a random walk to allow for more exploration

 ### Local Beam Search

-- Keeping track of multiple ($k$) best states instead of just one
+Keeping track of multiple ($k$) best states instead of just one
 #### Often has problems with

 - Clustering the $k$ states, making it just a $k$ times speed reduction

+### Evolutionary Algorithms